UpstreamAB/UpstreamPowerPack/KaseyaVSA/Powershell/README.txt

 Placeholder for Powershell scripts specifically designed to be executed with Kaseya VSA.
+Upload all of the Powershell scripts in this foler to your Kaseya VSA under "VSASharedFiles\UpstreamPowerPack\Powershell".